 Second: Think About the Retrofit

 Automated light switching and dimming are another option for those who want smart lighting, but don’t want to have to pay an arm and a leg for it.
-Automated light covers can be placed over light switches, and then triggered as needed — either on a schedule or as desired.
+Automated light covers work when you place them over light switches and then trigger as needed– either on a schedule or as desired.

-This is an option for those who don’t care about colors, but instead just want to be able to turn off or dim their lights on command.
+This is an option for those who don’t care about colors and just want to be able to turn off or dim their lights on command.
 Advantages include: